EsriDevEvents/arcgis-survey123-getting-started-with-survey123-javascript-api-2025/README.md

    - For demo2, you will need to enter your token to generate a report.
    - For demo5 and demo6, please add your OpenAI API key in the `config.js` file for proper functionality.

-## Alternatively, you can view the demo on CodePen (the optional configurations mentioned above are also required to run demo2, demo5, and demo6)
+## You can also view the demo on CodePen
+- The optional configurations mentioned earlier are necessary to run demo2, demo5, and demo6.
 - https://codepen.io/collection/JYYBRd